 Release Date: January 5, 2018

 This intermediate level course is designed to educate PTs and PTAs on the implementation of exercise prescriptions in older adults.
-This course will review the multiple age-related systemic changes that take place in the cardiovascular, respiratory, endocrine and musculoskeletal systems and describe how exercise may mitigate these changes.
-This course will also provide recommended exercise prescriptions according to the most recent American College of Sports Medicine guidelines for older adults and discuss common barriers for exercise participation in older adults.
+This course reviews the multiple age-related systemic changes that take place in the cardiovascular, respiratory, endocrine and musculoskeletal systems and describe how exercise may mitigate these changes.
+Recommended exercise prescriptions according to the most recent American College of Sports Medicine guidelines for older adults are provided.
+Additionally, the course covers common barriers for exercise participation in older adults.

 Texas PTs & PTAs - This activity is provided by the Texas Board of Physical Therapy Examiners Accredited Provider #1911021TX and meets continuing competence requirements for PT & PTA license renewal in Texas.

 - Describe the changes that take place in the cardiovascular, respiratory, endocrine, and musculoskeletal systems with aging.